 - Engaging or responding to any messages, comments, etc

-Top tip: if you don’t have the time to post on social media, you can always outsource or hire people to help you (learn about our lead generation services).
+Tip: if you don’t have the time to post on social media, you can always outsource or hire people to help you (learn about our done for you lead generation services)..

-Facebook and Instagram (who are owned by the same company) are leaders when it comes to paid advertising on social media.
+Facebook and TikTok are the leaders in paid advertising on the social media network.

 - They have the highest number of users on their platforms

-- Their algorithm and targeting options are much smarter than on other platforms
+- Their algorithm and targeting options are much more intelligent than those on other platforms

 - It’s easy to get started, with support for all kinds of advertising campaigns

-If you have money to invest then Facebook and Instagram are a great place to generate leads, reach a huge number of people and scale up your marketing campaign.
+If you have money to invest, Facebook and Tik Tok are the best for social media lead generation, allowing you to reach many people and scale up your marketing campaign.

 The good news is that this method, even though it doesn’t have the scalability of Facebook ads, still produces excellent results.